GregRos/parjs/README.md

 Parjs is written in TypeScript, using features of ES6+ such as classes, getter/setters, and other things.
 It's designed to be used from TypeScript too, but that's not necessary.

-## Current Issues
-1. Very little Unicode support, mainly due to lack of JavaScript Unicode character recognizers.
-2. Library is not heavily optimized as it should be.
-There are no benchmarks.
-2. Debugging should be improved.
-3. API should be streamlined and improved.
-4. Needs to be a section on how to build your own parsers.

 ## What's a parser-combinator library?
 It's a library for building complex parsers out of smaller, simpler ones.
 It also provides a set of those simpler building block parsers.